ryokat3/qiita-sync/README.md

 -->
 ```

-But, you don't need `id` in the header when you create new articles.
+When creating new article file, you don't need `id` in the header.

 ```markdown
 <!--